 Financial impact is defined as the full breadth of financial and economic consequences resulting from the provision of health care services.
-For the purpose of CON application review, there are three areas of financial impact to consider:
+For the purpose of CON application review, there are three elements of financial impact:

 - The financial feasibility of the proposed project.
 The SHPDA aims to ensure that D.C. residents have consistent and predictable access to high quality services, from providers that are financially sound and can thrive in the healthcare market.
 Providers that cannot achieve long-term viability will lead to disruptions in patient care and reduce stability of the health system.
 However, financial feasibility should not be at the expense of the District' underserved residents, and viability should be demonstrated in conjunction with the financial capacity and commitment to serving Medicaid patients as described in the Accessibility criteria. - The financial viability of the D.C. health system as a whole.
-The growth or entrance of a new health care provider can also have a significant impact on existing providers in the market, either by duplicating or disrupting existing services or resources.
+The entrance or growth of a new health care provider can also have a significant impact on existing providers in the market, either by duplicating or disrupting existing services or resources.
 While the SHPDA encourages innovation in the market that can lead to lower cost, better quality care, these benefits must justify and compensate for any negative impact on existing providers.
-A primary goal of CON oversight is to avoid unnecessary duplication of services. - The total cost of health care.
-In order to contain the rising health care costs and to ensure the long-term sustainability of the health care system, it is important to reduce costs and health care price inflation.
+A primary goal of CON oversite is to avoid duplication of services. - The total cost of health care.
+Health care costs are projected to reach 20% of the United States' gross domestic product (GDP) by 2025.
+These runaway costs are unsustainable and come at the cost of other essential programs.
+Further, waste in health care, including unnecessary treatment and technology, has been linked to lower health outcomes.
+Any new project must be assessed in terms of the contribution to meeting the SHPDA's goals of containing costs and reducing waste.